MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Sql/New-AzSqlServer.md

 ```

 ### -ExternalAdminName
-Specifies the display name of the user, group or application which is the Azure Active Directory administrator for the server.
+Specifies the display name of the user, group or application which is the Microsoft Entra administrator for the server.
 This display name must exist in the active directory associated with the current subscription.

 ```yaml
 Type: System.String